mroberts1/9dream/about.md

 {% endmarginnote %}{% marginnote margin1 %}
 <br />Mandy-Suzanne Wong, “[Listening to EDM: Sound Object Analysis and Vital Materialism](https://journals.openedition.org/volume/3647),” *Volume!* 10 (1) (2013): 193-211.
 {% endmarginnote %}
-This site is a probably futile attempt to gather together my various published and (mostly) unpublished writings on global popular music over the past couple of decades.
+<p><span class="newthought">This site</span> is a probably futile attempt to gather together my various published and (mostly) unpublished writings on global popular music over the past couple of decades.</p>

 My thinking about this subject has been shaped by many sources, but I’ve been particularly indebted to Will Straw’s writings on music scenes; Shuhei Hosokawa’s concept of “soy sauce music”; Josh Kun’s concept of audiotopia; Joanna Demers’ and Mandy-Suzanne Wong’s theorizations of sound objects in electronic music; and my continuing ongoing conversation about global popular music with Yoshitaka Mōri and Hyunjoon Shin.